-In 2010, Kramer was awarded the Marilyn Pappas faculty grant from the MassArt Foundation to assist her visit to Kyoto where she made three video/movement poems in temple gardens.
+In 2010, Kramer was awarded a faculty grant from the MassArt Foundation to assist her visit to Kyoto where she made three video/movement poems in temple gardens.
 The Bogliasco Foundation assisted her creation of Body of Water with a residency in Italy in fall, 2010.
 All these pieces envision the human being as a smaller, less dominant, or more integrated element of Nature.

 Kramer received several grants and awards from the National Endowment for the Arts, the Massachusetts Cultural Council and Artists Foundation, the LEF Foundation, among others.
 A grant from the French Ministry of Culture enabled a three-month residency at the La Napoule Art Foundation in France.
 There she collaborated with international artists and created an evening of solo work called, Vous Etes Ici!

 Kramer graduated from Sarah Lawrence College where she studied with the late Bessie Schönberg.
-She is a professor in the Studio for Interrelated Media at Massachusetts College of Art and Design.
-Ms. Kramer had the pleasure of performing in Meredith Monk's Celebration Service in Cambridge and in From the Horse's Mouth at Jacob's Pillow and Brandeis University.
+In addition to her own choreography, Ms. Kramer had the pleasure of performing in Meredith Monk's Celebration Service in Cambridge and in From the Horse's Mouth at Jacob's Pillow, Brandeis University and The Dance Complex, Cambridge, MA.
 In 2007-2008, Kramer appeared as "Ishtar" in John Holland's Lament for a Dead Companion in Boston and New York performances.

 -- Nelson Goodman

 (former) Professor Emeritus of Philosophy